sxslabjhu/CTRL/README.md

 * **6. Model application:** The codes are supplied in this repository for both static single-cell volume prediction and time-lapse cell movie prediction.

-We hope you find the information and resourse helpful!
+We hope you find the information and resource helpful.

+Kai Yao
+Oct 2019